Louisiana residents worried about OMV cyberattack

 METAIRIE, La.
-(WGNO)— Since the State of Louisiana isn’t sure what the eventual fallout from the data breach may be, plenty of people are on edge.
+(WGNO) — Since the State of Louisiana isn’t sure what the eventual fallout from the Office of Motor Vehicles (OMV) data breach may be, plenty of people are on edge.

 “It is really scary that this can happen so easily and that people take the time to do something like this, Alison Daech said.

 Daech is an Uber and Lyft Driver, so she depends on keeping her driver’s license and car registration up to date.
-News of the Office of Motor Vehicles data breach is keeping her on high alert.
+News of the OMW data breach is keeping her on high alert.

 “If they get information like that, then it helps the criminal,” she said.